 Colonization & Colony Management¶

-Covers the lifecycle from buying colonists at Sector 1 through running a Planetary Capital.
+Covers the lifecycle from contracting pioneer transit at the region's Capital Sector through running a Planetary Capital.

 Two paths to a colony¶